 At Nuceria Health, we offer menopause treatment in order to optimize your quality of life.
 We can help make it easier to deal with menopause symptoms.
 Call us 305.398.4370 to schedule an appointment or learn more about our services.Schedule a Conversation

-Menopause is diagnosed after a woman has gone 12 months without a menstrual period.
+Menopause is diagnosed once a woman does not have her menstrual period for at least 12 months.
 During the years leading up to this point, a woman may also experience changes in her monthly cycles, hot flashes, or other symptoms.
 This period is known as perimenopause, or the menopausal transition.

-For most women, the menopausal transition begins between the ages of 45 and 55.
+For the majority of women, menopause usually begins around the ages of 45 and 55.
 It lasts an average of seven years, but it can be as long as 14 years.
 During this time, the body's production of estrogen and progesterone will vary widely.
 Bones will also become less dense, leaving women more vulnerable to fractures.

 Most women will experience some irregularity in their periods before they end.
 However, signs and symptoms will largely vary among women.
 These may include, but are not limited to:

 Menopause Treatment in Miami, FL | Women’s Health Specialist